zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/aftermath_of_cheating.md

 I found Yang also changed.
 She thought no need to punish the student severer than others.
 Maybe after the turbulence of recent days, professor Yang was also tired.

+Recently I was taking the course "Poetic paths", which was a humanity
+course for undergraduate students of HITSZ.
+The professor, Asha Huang talked about the "Fields and Gardens poetry" this week.
+When talking about Tao Qian's famous lyric, "I pluck chrysanthemums under the eastern hedge, Then gaze long at the distant summer hills." (translated by Arthur Waley) Huang said, why could we take walks in the campus of HIT and gaze at the Mount of Tang Lang? ("漫步哈工大，悠然见塘朗山。" in Chinese)